RitterAntoine/fdm_aa_cpp/README.md

 Here is the oficial website: [here](https://cmake.org/)

-If you want to build the project yourself using cmake, enter this command into your terminal
+If you want to build the project yourself using cmake, download the repository and enter this command into your terminal in the main folder

 ```
 cmake --build . --config Release